InternetMaximalism/intmax2-mining-cli/README.md

 | `WITHDRAWAL_ADDRESS`   | Address of the account for withdrawals.
 Balance can be 0 as gas fees are deducted from withdrawn ETH.                         | `"0x789..."`                                          |
 | `CLAIM_PRIVATE_KEY`    | Private key of the account used for claiming.
 Must contain enough ETH for gas fees.                                           | `"0xabc..."`                                          |

-All required environment variables must be set before running any command.
-You can set them in your shell or use a `.env` file.
+You can set them in your shell.
 For example:

 ```bash
 export RPC_URL="https://eth-mainnet.alchemyapi.io/v2/your-api-key"